toxinu/leselys/README.rst

 Leselys
 =======

 I'm Leselys, your very elegant RSS reader.
+No Bullshit Android, iPhone apps, just a responsive design for every devices.

 Leselys can be used with your very own backend, take a look at `Mongodb`_ example.

-There is a `demo here`_.
-Logins: demo/demo.
+There is a `demo here`_ (demo/demo).

+Leselys is in heavy development right know, and feedbacks are welcome.

 Installation
 ------------